tdzienniak/simpleoverlay/README.md

 ###The close button###
 ###Events in overlayed elements###
 Due to some browser working mechanisms event handlers added to element that should be overlayed won't work in overlay itself.
 SimpleOverlay provides a method to add events to those elements.

+##Compatibility##

+SimpleOverlay is trying to perform well on any browser, but let's get it straight - the main concern is IE prior to version 9.
+I put an effort to get the overlay working well on them too, so things like adding event listeners and AJAX requests will work.
+However, most of CSS3 features that I use (transitions, shadows, border radius) won't work and I don't provide any polyfills for them.
+It doesn't break overlay itself, it will just look uglier (or prettier - matter of taste).

+##Author and license##

+MIT license: